Bwc9876/menagerie/docs/content/pages/static_files.md

 <img alt="My Cool Absolute Image" src="{{ '{{' }} 'images/my_image.png'|static|full_url {{ '}}' }}"/>
 ```

+You can also pass in a value of `False` to this filter to not append the `URL_PREFIX` environment variable

 # Minification

 JS and CSS files are minimizes automatically. (this can be disabled in `config.json`).
 You do not need to worry about